html-validate/html-validate/docs/usage/cli.md

 Note that specifying a separate configuration file changes the default configuration but `.htmlvalidate.json` files will still be searched from the filesystem.
-Set the `root` property to `true` to prevent this behaviour:
+Set the `root` property to `true` to prevent this behavior:

 ```js
 {